Karen Russo Burke, Artistic Director

 MISSION: To educate, enlighten and entertain the widest audience possible with the very best in performance, outreach and community service.

 The second oldest ballet company in the United States, Dayton Ballet is known internationally as “The Company of Premieres.”
-As one of the top three dance companies in the nation that produces and presents new work, and the only dance company to establish a fund designated specifically to create new full-length 21st Century ballets, the organization takes special pride in celebrating its 75th anniversary in the 2012-2013 season.
+As one of the top three dance companies in the nation that produces and presents new work, and the only dance company to establish a fund designated specifically to create new full-length 21st Century ballets, the organization took special pride in celebrating its 80th anniversary with the 2017-2018 season.

 Dayton Ballet began when Josephine Schwarz and her sister Hermene opened The Schwarz School of Dance in 1927.
 “Miss Jo” later studied at the School of American Ballet, but was forced to return home to Dayton after receiving an injury while performing in New York.
 In May 1937, Miss Jo and Miss Hermene gathered together the school’s finest dancers, named the troupe “The Experimental Group for Young Dancers,” and staged a performance at the Dayton Art Institute.
 This was the first performance of what is now Dayton Ballet.

 In 2005 an Associate Board was established to introduce young professionals to the art of ballet.
-Now, as Dayton Ballet moves into its 75th Anniversary, Miss Jo’s vision lives on through Dayton Ballet’s many groundbreaking programs.
+Miss Jo’s vision lives on through Dayton Ballet’s many groundbreaking programs.
 Her devotion to artistic excellence, arts education and the love of dance is incorporated into each and every performance.